juanluisbaptiste/docker-postfix/README.md

 Also take into account that email `From:` header will contain the email address of the account being used to authenticate against the Gmail SMTP server(SMTP_USERNAME), the one on the email will be ignored by Gmail.

+### Debugging
+If you need troubleshooting the container you can set the environment variable _DEBUG=yes_ for a more verbose output.